influxdata/telegraf/docs/specs/tsd-006-startup-error-behavior.md

 must *not* fail on startup-errors and should continue running.
 On startup error, Telegraf must ignore the plugin as-if it was not configured at all, i.e. the plugin must be completely removed from processing.

-### Custom behaviors

-Plugins are free to indicate no-startup-error and implement their own startup error-handling if necessary.
-This might or might not make use of the mechanisms defined above.
-However, this should be an exception for cases that cannot be handled by the proposed general framework.

 ## Plugin Requirements